bazel-contrib/toolchains_llvm/README.md

   [Chromium project](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux_sysroot.md).

-- Sandboxing the toolchain introduces a significant overhead (100ms per action).
+- Sandboxing the toolchain introduces a significant overhead (100ms per action, as of mid 2018).
 To overcome this, one can use `--experimental_sandbox_base=/dev/shm`.
 However, not all environments might have enough shared memory available to load all the files in memory.
-That is why we have templated the paths to the toolchain as absolute paths.
+If this is a concern, you may set the attribute for using absolute paths, which will substitute templated paths to the toolchain as absolute paths.
 When running bazel actions, these paths will be available from inside the sandbox as part of the / read-only mount.
+Note that this will make your builds non-hermetic.

-- The toolchain is known to also work with `rules_go`, both with absolute and relative paths.
+- The toolchain is known to also work with `rules_go`.

 Other examples of toolchain configuration: